andamira/devela/src/_doc/practice/macros/declarative.md

 be used to contribute an arbitrary partial sequence of tokens to a surrounding array, tuple, or similar construct.

-For example, `punroll!` builds its complete array or tuple in the arm performing the repetition rather than trying to have another invocation emit only the interior elements.
+For example, [`punroll!`][crate::punroll] builds its complete array or tuple in the arm performing the repetition rather than trying to have another invocation emit only the interior elements.

 This is an easy limitation to run into when first decomposing a large macro.